commercialhaskell/stackage/CURATORS.md

 first add any version bounds to get master into a passing state (see "Fixing bounds issues"), then re-run the travis build.

-A common issue is that authors submit newly uploaded packages, it can take up to an hour before this has synced across the stack infrastructure.
+A common issue is that authors submit newly uploaded packages.
+It can take up to an hour before the package has synced from Hackage across the Stackage infrastructure.
 You can usually compare the versions of the package in https://github.com/commercialhaskell/all-cabal-metadata/tree/master/packages/ to what's on hackage to see if this is the case.
 Wait an hour and re-run the pull request.